-You’re sitting around the campfire with your family, roasting marshmallows for s’mores, when your youngest daughter accidentally burns herself.
+You’re running around the house trying to check off the seemingly never-ending to-do list that comes with going on vacation.
+The laundry and dishes are done, your bags are packed, and the car is loaded with everything you could possibly need.
+Suddenly, you hear some commotion coming from the kitchen.
+Turns out, your youngest daughter accidentally touched the stove top that was still hot from dinner.
 It appears to be minor, but you want to get her relief — and fast.
 The only problem: Your regular doctor’s office isn’t open at this time of night.

 Think your only option is the emergency room?
 Think again.

 It can be difficult knowing whether a physician's office, walk-in clinic or an emergency room is the right option – but it can cost you more or less, depending on where you decide to go.

 Millions of Americans use emergency rooms for routine medical care, like treatment for strep throat, ankle sprains and more.
 Not only do they face long wait times for services, they also pay around 10 times more than they would have in a regular doctor’s office — for the same treatment.